airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.25_markdown_phpextra.md

 -   Computer Architecture - Computer Architecture: A Quantitative Approach by David Patterson and John Hennessy

-Further Resources on Assembly Language
+Further Resources on Assembly Language {#further-resources-on-assembly-language}
 --------------------------------------

 In assembly language, your best resources are on the web.